SUNDAY EDITION: All the news you need in 60 seconds

 Houston Astros win 6th straight, outscore White Sox 27-2 in sweep

-The Houston Astros a rolling going into a high-profile AL West matchup at the Los Angeles Angels.
+The Houston Astros are rolling going into a high-profile AL West matchup at the Los Angeles Angels.